jgcoded/Rooms/README.md

 This project assumes the API is hosted via an Ubuntu VM, nginx, and systemd: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-6.0

-Command line steps I used are found (here)[https://github.com/jgcoded/dotfiles/tree/main/coturn].
+Command line steps I used are found [here](https://github.com/jgcoded/dotfiles/tree/main/coturn).

 Coturn must be installed on the same machine and use a sqlite database located at `/var/db/turndb`.

 To protect from unauthorized access, OAuth 2.0 is used with OpenId.
-This project assumes (Azure AD B2C)[https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant] is the identity management service.
+This project assumes [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) is the identity management service.
 Replace the settings in `appsettings.json` with your B2C details.

 The project is small and should be easy to enhance to allow the separation of the API and Coturn via a remote DB.
 I just did it this way so I could pack everything into a cheap VM on Azure.